DHCP Relays

 You do not need to add physical uplinks in the EVPN relay configuration.
 Only layer 3 VNI VLAN interface configuration is required for uplinks.

-cumulus@leaf01:~$ nv set service dhcp-relay RED interface vlan10
+cumulus@switch:~$ nv set service dhcp-relay RED downstream-interface vlan10 server-group-name red-servers

-cumulus@leaf01:~$ nv set service dhcp-relay RED interface vlan20
+cumulus@switch:~$ nv set service dhcp-relay RED downstream-interface vlan20 server-group-name red-servers

 -